awslabs/aws-iatk/docs/contributing/getting_started.md

-Great you want to contribute to AWS Cloud Test Kit (AWS CTK)!
+Great you want to contribute to AWS Integrated Application Test Kit (AWS IATK)!

 Before moving forward, see [Conventions](./conventions.md) to learn about our coding practices, coding style, and package setup.

 ## Overview

-AWS CTK is built as a mono repo, in which we have both a RPC binary (the Golang code) and the "language client" (currently Python).
+AWS IATK is built as a mono repo, in which we have both a RPC binary (the Golang code) and the "language client" (currently Python).

 Everything under `python-client` is the Python related code.
 We embed the Go binary into this at release but locally you can build the binary and install the Python Client as needed.

 Typically, changes will be focused within the Go code.
-This holds the code that powers AWS CTK and provides easy language expansion.
+This holds the code that powers AWS IATK and provides easy language expansion.

 ## How to contribute